Skip to main content

 We regularly conduct research on recurrent pregnancy loss, ensuring that the care we provide is the most advanced, effective, and evidence-based care possible.

-Recurrent pregnancy loss has a significant emotional impact on patients and their partners, and additionally poses an economic burden on the healthcare system.
+Recurrent pregnancy loss has a significant emotional impact on patients and their partners.
 Numerous risk factors associated with RPL and its major causes, including genetic, endocrinologic, anatomic, and autoimmune, have been identified, but further research is still needed to better understand this complex condition and its diagnosis and treatment.

 Up to 50% of recurrent pregnancy loss cases do not have a clearly defined cause.
 That is why we have decided to create a RPL Data Registry to help improve the treatment patients receive.